AdaCore/gnatcoll-core/docs/refcount.rst

 (one includes a reference to the other, and the other a reference to the first), their counter can never become 0, and thus they are never freed.

-There are, however, common design patterns where this can severly interfer: imagine you want to have a `Map`, associating a name with a reference counted object.
+There are, however, common design patterns where this can severly interfere: imagine you want to have a `Map`, associating a name with a reference counted object.
 Typically, the map would be a cache of some sort.
 While the object exists, it should be referenced in the map.
 So we would like the Map